Karen Magnussen: Competitive career

-Magnussen was granted free early morning ice time at Vancouver's Pacific Coliseum before the hockey players arrived.

 Like her American contemporary Janet Lynn, Magnussen was stronger in free skating than compulsory figures.
 In the early 1970s, both were competing against the Austrian skater Trixi Schuba, who excelled at figures and often built a huge early lead under a scoring system which heavily valued those skills.
 Schuba's strength in figures allowed her to win the gold at the 1972 Winter Olympics despite placing seventh in the free skating segment, while Lynn and Magnussen (first and second in the free skating) took bronze and silver, respectively.
 Since most audiences found compulsory figures unexciting, the International Skating Union reduced their value and introduced the short program in the 1972–73 season.
 Combined with Schuba's retirement after the Olympic season, this development encouraged both Magnussen and Lynn to stay in competition another year.

-At the first World Championships under this system, in Bratislava, Czechoslovakia in 1973, Magnussen produced a strong short program (which included a double Axel), while Lynn fell twice in that portion of the competition.
+At the 1973 World Figure Skating Championships, the first under the new judging system, Magnussen produced a strong short program that included a double Axel.
+Meanwhile, Lynn fell twice in that portion of the competition.
 Although Lynn came back to win the free skating segment, her problems in the short cost her the title.

-Canadian sports broadcaster Johnny Esaw, concerned that the satellite feed would end before Magnussen's free skate, paid the Zamboni driver to work faster.
+The CTV Television Network, the Canadian broadcaster covering the championships, was concerned that Magnussen's free skate would be completed before the network went live at 3:30 p.m.
+Eastern Time, because the event was running several minutes early.
+The championship’s official’s refused CTV’s request to delay the competition until 3:30 p.m.
+So, the Canadians convinced the Zamboni driver to take an unusually long 17-minute shift to resurface the ice.
 In the final year in which solid gold medals were awarded in figure skating, Magnussen added a gold to complete her World medal collection.